-Up to this point, electrical code has not required that receptacles be built into the island because the islands were portable.
-But now this type of built-in island, which is fixed to the floor, is considered to be permanent.
+Up to this point, an electrical code has not required that receptacles be built into the island because the islands were portable.
+Now this type of built-in island, which is fixed to the floor, is considered to be permanent.
 As long as the countertop dimensions are 12" x 24" or greater, electrical receptacles are required.

 Pros: By far, the easiest built-in kitchen island for a... homeowner to build, but not the cheapest.

 Cons: The back side, which is ordinarily not seen in cabinet form because it faces the wall, must be covered with a veneer piece.
 Alternatively, if your kitchen has space for it, you can marry two base cabinets back to back.
 Also, you'll need to have countertop material cut "to size."Continue to 5 of 6 below.